-The OCCD has also finalized a TOR for a carbon rights study that will review and identify gaps in the existing legislation in PNG relevant to carbon rights for the development of a REDD+ framework, provide recommendations on amendments or on a new legislation and draft subsidiary legislation to the Climate Change and Development Act that will adequately address the issue of carbon ownership
+The OCCD has also recently overseen the preparation of a carbon rights study.
+Funded by the SPC/GIZ regional project "Climate protection through Forest Conservation", this study reviewed and identified gaps in the existing legislation in PNG relevant to carbon rights for the development of a REDD+ framework, provided recommendations on amendments or on new legislation and draft subsidiary legislation to the Climate Change and Development Act in order to address the issue of carbon ownershipon carbon rights and law reform, which was presented by the end of October 2012.
+Recommendations are being followed up on by several organizations, i.e. the USAID LEAF Programme.

-3.3: Dispute resolution mechanism
+c) Dispute resolution mechanism